eugene-khyst/postgresql-event-sourcing/README.md

 guarantee is hard to achieve due to a dual-write.
 A dual-write describes a situation when you need to atomically update the database and publish messages and two-phase commit (2PC) is not an option.

-Consumers of events should be idempotent and filter duplicates and out of order integration events.
+Consumers of integration events should be idempotent and filter duplicates and unordered events.

 ## <a name="53af957fc9dc9f7083531a00fe3f364e"></a>How to Run the Sample?